lkuenemann/shamitab/3mt-format-specification.md

 G and H are repeated 3 times, one for each string of the shamisen.
-They are, in order, G1 and H1 for the 1st string (ichi no ito, the lowest string), G2 and H2 for the 2nd strng (ni no ito, the middle string), and G3 and H3 for the 3rd string (san no ito, the highest string).
+They are, in order, G1 and H1 for the 1st string (ichi no ito, the lowest string), G2 and H2 for the 2nd string (ni no ito, the middle string), and G3 and H3 for the 3rd string (san no ito, the highest string).

 Each G indicates that a note is played on its associated string.
 A single G